nicoespeon/abracadabra/README.md

 One way to do it would be to toggle highlight over the reference once to remove the old highlight, then again to get the new reference!
 But that's annoying!

 That's why you have a "Refresh Highlights" command.
-Hit `Ctrl + Alt + H` and references will be recomputed again for you!
+Hit `Shift + Alt + H` and references will be recomputed again for you!

 ## Configuration